aakriti1kumar/aakriti1kumar.github.io/index.md

 I also hold a Master's degree in Statistics from UCI.
 Before coming to UCI, I got my B.Tech. in Engineering from IIT Madras, India.

 My academic journey has provided me with valuable experience in behavioral science research, experimental design, and data analysis.
 I am excited about exploring the intricate mechanisms of human behavior and cognition, applying both experimental and computational approaches.
-Feel free to reach out to me for collaborations or any inquiries related to my research.
+Feel free to reach out to me for collaborations or any inquiries related to my research!